モロッコ

 The colorful towns of Chefchaouen and Marrakech

-The dreamy Chefchaouen woven in blue and white, and Marrakech filled with reds and aromas.
-Everywhere you look, picturesque streets continue.
+The dreamy Chefchaouen woven in blue and white, and Marrakech filled with reds and fragrances.
+Every view is picture-perfect.

-Camel ride & camping experience in the Sahara Desert
+Camel ride & camp experience in the Sahara Desert

-In Merzouga ride camels across the dunes to a camp where you can enjoy the sunset and starry skies.
+In Merzouga, ride camels across the dunes to a camp to enjoy the sunset and starry sky.
 Time around the bonfire becomes an unforgettable memory.

 A fulfilling route to experience World Heritage sites and local culture

-Packed with spots to feel culture and history firsthand, such as Fes's medina, the Volubilis ruins, and Ait Ben Haddou.
-Walking the streets and exploring markets are also delightful highlights.
+Packed with spots where you can feel culture and history firsthand, like Fez's medina, the Volubilis ruins, and Ait Ben Haddou.
+Wandering the streets and exploring markets are also enjoyable highlights.

 Itinerary